PriyankaAravind/Job-search-with-claude/job-search-jobs-only/README.md

-# Daily Data Engineer Job Search
+# Daily Data Analyst Paid Search Job Search

-Runs at 6 AM Phoenix MST every day via GitHub Actions.
+Runs at * AM Toronto EDT every day via GitHub Actions.
 Emails you an Excel report with 170+ Data Engineer roles from the last 24 hours.

 100% free.
 No AI.
 No resume.
 Just jobs.